kurt-krueckeberg/pn/docs/notes.md

 - [Is there a relationship between high arches and idiopathic peripheral neuropathy?](https://typeset.io/search?q=Is%20there%20a%20relationship%20between%20high%20arches%20and%20idiopathic%20peripheral%20neuropathy?)
   I knew high arches accompany chronic neuropathy but didn't know why?
 I'm curious to know why that is.

-Located (among others) was an article the study the relationship between [Peripheral Neuropahty and Cognitive Performance in the Elderly](https://typeset.io/papers/relationship-between-peripheral-neuropathy-and-cognitive-22jmkhi5gp)
+Located among other articles was a study of the relationship between [Peripheral Neuropahty and Cognitive Performance in the Elderly](https://typeset.io/papers/relationship-between-peripheral-neuropathy-and-cognitive-22jmkhi5gp) with a rather depressing conclusion.

 Also of interest: